adamoshen/loco/README.md

 ```

 Suppose we are interested in the local correlations of average daily
-temperature readings at DTW and LGA airports.
-A preview of the data:
+temperature readings at JFK and LAX airports.
+A quick preview of the
+data:

 ``` r
 daily_temperature %>%